 I am hard at work on the book but a couple of chapters are yet to be completed.
 Links to the chapters that are reasonably ready are below.
 Check out the “research blog” too where I post additional material and updates, and follow the book on Twitter.
 I tweet on things historical and non-European above all.

 I am thrilled that the textbook will be published by Open Book Publishers, in open access format, that the text will be free for everyone to read online or to download as pdfs, but also to buy as a regular book.

 Introduction In the thirteenth- and fourteenth-centuries, the Mongols created the largest contiguous empire the world has ever known.
-In 1206, Temüjin, an orphan and a former slave, united the many feuding clans which occupied the steppes north of China and declared himself “Genghis Khan,” meaning “fierce ruler.”
-Once this feat… Read More
+In 1206, Temüjin, an orphan and a former slave, united the many feuding clans which occupied the steppes to the north of China and declared himself “Genghis Khan.”
+Once this feat was… Read More